influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 (Optional)

 Host names or ip addresses of computers to gather all performance counters from.
-User, under which Telegraf runs, must be already authenticated to the remote computer(s).
+The user running Telegraf must be authenticated to the remote computer(s).
 E.g. via Windows sharing `net use \\SQL-SERVER-01`.
 Use either localhost (`"localhost"`) or real local computer name to gather counters also from localhost among other computers.
 Skip, if gather only from localhost.

 If a performance object is present only on specific hosts set `Source` param on the object level configuration to override global Sources.

 Example:  `Sources = ["localhost", "SQL-SERVER-01", "SQL-SERVER-02", "SQL-SERVER-03"]`